 such that the temporal discretization error and the spatial discretization error display the same asymptotic behaviour as $\Delta x$ tends to zero, see equation \eqref{eq:local_trunc_error}.
-The constants $C_p$ should be chosen such that the projective integration method remains stable for all choices of $\Delta x$.
-Figure \ref{fig:order_test_PFE_PRK2} shows the error as a function of $\Delta x$.
+The constants $C_p$ should be chosen such that the projective integration method remains stable for all choices of $\dx$.
+Figure \ref{fig:order_test_PFE_PRK2} shows the error as a function of $\dx$.
 In the leftmost figure, time integration is done using the projective forward Euler method (PFE), for which the time order $q=1$.
-The constants in \eqref{order_test_Dt} are then chosen as $C_1=0.8$, $C_2 = 20$ and $C_3 = 100$.
+The constants in \eqref{eq:order_test_Dt} are then chosen as $C_1 = 0.5$, $C_2 = 20$ and $C_3 = 100$.
 We clearly observe the expected spatial order.
 This is confirmed by fitting a least squares line through the calculated error points.
-The slopes of these lines correspond to the numerical order which in this case were found to be 1.07, 1.98 and 2.99.
+The slopes of these lines correspond to the numerical order which in this case were found to be 0.98, 1.94 and 2.99.
 These indeed lie sufficiently close to the expected spatial order.
-In the middle figure, the experiment is repeated using a second order projective Runge-Kutta method (PRK2, $q=2$).
-For spatial orders $p \in \{1,2\}$, we choose $\Delta t = 0.5\Delta x$.
-In that case, the first term in \eqref{eq:local_trunc_error} will be dominant and the order in space can be observed.
-For $p = 3$ we put $\Delta t = C_3\Delta x^{3/2}$ and choose $C_3 = 5$.
-On these plots, we observe that, for the third order upwind discretization, the error curves start to level off for small values of $\Delta x$.
+In the middle figure, the experiment is repeated using a second order projective Runge-Kutta method (PRK2, $q = 2$).
+For spatial orders $p \in \{1,2\}$, we choose $\Dt = 0.5\dx$.
+In that case, the first term in expression \eqref{eq:local_trunc_error} will be dominant and the order in space can be observed.
+For $p = 3$ we put $\Dt = C_3\dx^{3/2}$ and choose $C_3 = 4$.
+On these plots, we observe that, for the third order upwind discretization, the error curves start to level off for small values of $\dx$.
 This is due to the fact that the contribution of the spatial discretization error in \eqref{eq:local_trunc_error} becomes negligible, and the $O(\epsi)$ term becomes dominant.
-This term is due to the approximation of the time derivative for the projective step by a finite difference expression, see equation \eqref{eq:FD_time_derivative}.
+As indicated in section \ref{subsec:consist}, this term results from the time derivative approximation in the projective step by a finite difference expression, see equation \eqref{eq:FD_time_derivative}.
 When calculating the slopes of the least squares fit we now obtain 0.99, 1.99 and 3.07 which correspond to the expected spatial orders.

-As a consequence, the numerical error cannot be decreased further than $O\left(\sqrt{\epsi_{mach}}\right)$ with $\epsi_{mach} \approx 10^{-16}$ being the machine precision.
-This is the reason we choose $\epsi = 10^{-8}$.
-When calculating the slopes of the least squares fit we now obtain 0.99, 2.00 and 2.91 which correspond to the expected spatial orders.